venkateshpamarthi/dynamicNftFactory/README.md

 # NodeJS Scripts

-There are two NodeJS scripts were written in the project.
+There are two NodeJS scripts are written in the project.

 1.indexFactory.js